Gilson de Souza

-Gilson Simões de Souza (born 25 March 1967) is an international footballer who played as a midfielder.
+Gilson Simões de Souza (born 25 March 1967) is a former professional footballer who played as a midfielder.
 He is best known for his spell at Barcelona SC where he was a fan favourite.
-Born in Brazil, Gilson represented the Ecuador national football team.
+Born in Brazil, Gilson played for the Ecuador national team.

 Club career

 Gilson began his playing career in Brazil where he played for Atlético Paranaense and Vasco da Gama.

 International career

 He made 17 appearances for the Ecuador national football team from 1996 to 1997.